-As more fully discussed in APPENDIX A hereto, Act 44 obligated the Commission, among other things, to enter into an agreement with PennDOT to effectuate the provisions of Act 44 requiring the Commission to make substantial annual payments to PennDOT to provide funds for various transportation needs in the Commonwealth and granting the Commission the option to lease the Pennsylvania portion of Interstate 80 ("I-80") and to convert I-80 to a toll road (the "Conversion"), subject to certain federal approvals and other conditions.
-The Commission and PennDOT entered into a Lease and Funding Agreement, dated October 14, 2007 (the "Funding Agreement"), pursuant to which the Commission is required to make certain payments to PennDOT in quarterly installments and the Commission was granted the unilateral option to effectuate the Conversion at any time before the third anniversary of the Funding Agreement, which was October 14, 2010 (the "Conversion Period"), subject to extension as provided in the Funding Agreement.
+As more fully discussed in APPENDIX A hereto, Act 44 obligated the Commission, among other things, to enter into an agreement with PennDOT to effectuate the provisions of Act 44 requiring the Commission to make substantial annual payments to PennDOT to provide funds for various transportation needs in the Commonwealth.
+The Commission and PennDOT entered into a Lease and Funding Agreement, dated October 14, 2007 (the "Funding Agreement"), pursuant to which the Commission is required to make certain payments to PennDOT in quarterly installments.
 The term of the Funding Agreement is 50 years from its effective date, October 14, 2007.